LogtalkDotOrg/logtalk3/examples/metainterpreters/NOTES.md

 Defining meta-interpreters as categories allows the use of the built-in predicate `clause/2` to access the clauses of object predicates without forcing these predicates to be declared public or protected.
 Within a category, calls to the built-in predicate `clause/2` retrieve clauses in "this", i.e. in the database of the object importing the category.

+Counting the number of resolution steps can be applied to a naive implementation of list reversing for computing LIPS (logical inferences per second).
+Reversing a list of 30 elements is know to take 496 resolution steps.
+Therefore, if `T` is the time in seconds that a system takes to repeat `N` times this list reversal operation, then:

+	LIPS = (496 * N) / T

+The value of `N` should be large enough to smooth out any timing fluctuations.
+Note that this benchmark is mainly of historical significance.
+It can be traced to a David Warren's paper about the Edinburgh Prolog compiler.